sparkyvxcx/Shellcode64/README.md

 ```
 The result may vary each time loader runs, which is the purpose of ASLR

+Intentionally set register RDI to point to exact memory page which contain previous implanted egg:

 ```
 (gdb) set $rdi = 0x0000555555558020
 ```

-Now presumably egghunter is now at correct memory page, then address `0x0000555555558020` will look like this:
+Now presumably egghunter is at correct memory page, then address `0x0000555555558020` will look like this:

 ```assembly
 0x0000555555558020 0x5090509050905090 <- egg